deNBI/cloud-portal-client/README.md

 This command will generate python code from the thrift file.

 In order for the cloud-api to use the new/changed methods, [VirtualMachineService.py](VirtualMachineService/VirtualMachineService.py), [ttypes.py](VirtualMachineService/ttypes.py) and [constants.py](VirtualMachineService/constants.py) must be copied over.

-Because docker can't use relative imports, you also need to change the import  [ttypes.py](VirtualMachineService/ttypes.py)  in [constants.py](VirtualMachineService/constants.py) and [VirtualMachineService.py](VirtualMachineService/VirtualMachineService.py):
+Because docker can't use relative imports, you also need to change the import  of [ttypes.py](VirtualMachineService/ttypes.py) in [constants.py](VirtualMachineService/constants.py) and [VirtualMachineService.py](VirtualMachineService/VirtualMachineService.py):

 ```python
 from .ttypes import *